jamesbornholt/homepage/content/post/synthesis-for-architects.md

 A complete formal specification lends itself to a style of *deductive* program synthesis, where we try to deduce an implementation based on the specification and a set of logical axioms.
 For example, the [Denali superoptimiser][denali] takes a logical specification and an axiomatisation of the instruction set, and explores every possible way to implement the specification.
 While this sounds great in theory, it depends on having a complete axiomatisation of the target language and a complete formal specification, both of which may be difficult to obtain.

-In contrast, *inductive* program synthesis allows a less formal specification and, rather than making logical deductions directly from that specification, applies an iterative refinement technique to find an implementation.
+In contrast, *inductive* program synthesis allows a less formal specification and, rather than making logical deductions directly from that specification, applies an iterative search technique to find an implementation.
 The iterative approach has the benefit of flexibility in specification, but can run into significant scaling problems.
 Since I'm most interested in more relaxed types of specifications, I'll focus on inductive program synthesis.

 ### Inductive program synthesis